-Image above: ASL written by Jolanta Lapiak
+Image above: "Spring Dawn" in ASL written (translation) by Jolanta Lapiak.

 Is there a writing system that represents a signed language?
 Signed language always has its potential until the emergences of a few writing systems in the early 21st century.